Connect with us

 on

-The American Journalism Project announced it is teaming up with JPMorganChase to support local throughout the country.
-In addition to providing for the American Journalism Project's national efforts to rebuild local news, JPMorganChase is sponsoring eight nonprofit newsrooms nationwide, sharing ongoing financial health content, organizing local events, and providing expertise tailored to their unique challenges to meet their business and operational goals.
+The American Journalism Project today announced it is teaming up with JPMorganChase to support local news organizations throughout the country.
+In addition to providing funding for the American Journalism Project’s national efforts to rebuild local news, JPMorganChase is sponsoring eight nonprofit newsrooms nationwide, sharing ongoing financial health content, organizing local events, and providing expertise tailored to their unique challenges to help meet their business and operational goals.
 This work with JPMorganChase marks the first time the American Journalism Project is collaborating with a financial services firm.

 “As the largest bank in the country, this commitment from JPMorganChase sends a powerful signal that corporations can play an integral role in rebuilding local news,” said Sarabeth Berman, CEO of the American Journalism Project.
 “The investment and scale will infuse resources in a thrilling new generation of news outlets that are working to ensure local news is available to all, strengthening and informing communities.”